Filipino orthography

 Filipino orthography (Ortograpiyang Filipino, Palatitikang Filipino) specifies the correct use of the writing system of the Filipino language, the national and co-official language of the Philippines.

 In 2013, the Komisyon sa Wikang Filipino released the Ortograpiyang Pambansa (“National Orthography”), a new set of guidelines for writing the Filipino language.

 Alphabet

-The modern Filipino alphabet introduced since 1987 consists of 28 letters.
+The modern Filipino alphabet introduced since 1987 consists of 28 letters (20 if you only count native letters).

+Glottal stop and diacritic marks

+When glottal stop occurs at the beginning of a word or between vowel letters, it is not written: